 Plan your homeschool budget when you’re learning to homeschool your kids –

 Like anything else in your life, you should start with a budget in place and when you’re first learning how to start homeschooling, it will be extremely important to have one.
-If you skip having learning how to homeschool on a budget, you will very likely find yourself running out and buying anything and everything you may want which could learn to your family having a financial crisis in your personal budget.
+If you skip having learning how to homeschool on a budget, you will very likely find yourself running out and buying anything and everything you may want which could learn to your family having a financial crisis (Six Dollar Family) in your personal budget.
 Make sure that you allow enough money for not only curriculum, but for supplements, school supplies, reading books, art supplies and more.
 Homeschooling can get pretty expensive if you allow it to be, but it can also be done incredibly cheap if you put some effort into it.
 With enough work, you can even learn how to homeschool your kids for free!

 If your homeschool budget is really super tight or if you’re just looking to save a little bit of money, we have a HUGE list of homeschool freebies right HERE.
 I try to keep it updated often, but if you happen to find one that is no longer valid, please let me know.